-It is extremely important to record and report incidents of challenging or unusual behaviour.
-All forms will contribute to the ongoing assessment of a student's behaviour.
+It is extremely important to record and report incidents of dysregulation or unusual behaviour.
+All observations and records will contribute to the ongoing assessment of a student's behaviour.
 This information can help to indicate triggers, devise management strategies or a necessary change in strategy.
-It can help us to make decisions about allocating resources to an individual or class group.
-It is important to remember that any additional finance from the LA for 1:1 staffing will only be granted if we can produce evidence that it is necessary.
-Importantly they may also show evidence of progress as the student's behaviour improves and recorded incidents diminish.
+Importantly they may also show evidence of progress as the student's behaviour improves and recorded incidents decrease.